WILLE-DAC/documentation/WILLE by-laws.md

 Convocation
 </p>

-For every medium or highly impactful approved proposal, an ethical committee (group of angels) is to be established.
+For every approved proposal an ethical committee (group of angels) is to be established.

 <p align="center">
 <b>( article 4-c )</b><br>